Save 20% off your first order with code: WELCOME

 Oral Consumption (Edibles or Capsules)

-It can take anywhere from 30 minutes to 2 hours for CBD to reach its peak concentration in the bloodstream.
+CBD can take anywhere from 30 minutes to 2 hours to reach its peak concentration in the bloodstream.
 The effects of orally consumed CBD may last longer, typically 4 to 6 hours.

 CBD that is ingested orally also goes through first-pass metabolism in the liver.
 CBD may be detectable in urine for up to 3 days to a week after oral consumption, depending on the dosage and frequency of use.